rodrigodagostino/svelte-sortable-list/README.md

 | `<SortableList.ItemHandle>` | An element that limits the draggable area of a list item to itself.
 Including it inside a `<SortableList.Item>` will directly activate the handle functionality for that item.                     |
 | `<SortableList.ItemRemove>` | A `<button>` element that (when pressed) removes an item.
 Including it inside a `<SortableList.Item>` will directly allow it to dispatch the `remove` event for that item.                         |

+> [!WARNING]
-It would be possible to avoid the `<SortableList.ItemRemove>` component and just go with a `<button>` element to trigger the removal of an item, but keep in mind that this component doesn’t just fire a click event, it will also focus the next item in the list if the user is using the keyboard to press the remove button.
+> It is possible to avoid the `<SortableList.ItemRemove>` component and just go with a `<button>` element to trigger the removal of an item, but keep in mind that this component doesn’t just fire a click event, it will also focus the next item in the list if the user is using the keyboard to press the remove button.
 Otherwise, after the focused element is removed, the focus will fall back to the `<body>`.

 ### `<SortableList.Root>` props